Overtourism occurs when the negatives aspects outweigh the benefits.

-Large numbers of tourists can upset the local residents, especially if they do not feel the positives created by a tourism boom.
-As popularity rises so does the cost of accommodations.
-Furthermore, the noise disrupts normal life, and places are trampled by high numbers of visitors.
+Large numbers of tourists can upset the local residents, especially if income created by a tourism boom doesn’t trickle down but instead leaks out of the country.
+As destination popularity rises so can the cost of accommodation.
+Furthermore, the noise disrupts normal life, and places of beauty are spoilt by high numbers of visitors.

-2, Tourism numbers are growing.
+1, Tourism numbers are growing.
 Tourists arrivals from China and India are helping stoke this steady rise.

 2, How tourism success is measured.
 A country’s tourism success rate has always been measured in the number of arrivals rather than local employment or the amount of money generated by tourism.
 The ease of data collection makes this the measurement of choice, but importantly it doesn’t tell you how well the locals are benefiting from a steady influx of new arrivals.